duaneking/duaneking/README.md

 - 🌱 I’m a daily learner, who tries to learn something new every day.
 - 👯 I’m looking to collaborate on ways to make the world better, while sharing in the success I create for others.
 - 🤔 I’m looking for help with learning to be a better human, engineer, and friend.
-- 💬 Ask me about my desire to get out of consulting and contracting permanently.
+- 💬 Ask me about my desire to stay out of consulting and contracting permanently.
 - 📫 How to reach me?
 Probably [twitter](https://twitter.com/intent/follow?original_referer=https%3A%2F%2Fwww.github.com%2F&ref_src=twsrc%5Etfw&region=follow_link&screen_name=honestduane&tw_p=followbutton)
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Most programming languages use the same patterns to define their internals.  <!-- Ask me what they are. -->